 What’s the next Affordable Housing opportunity if I’m curious about buying?

 Those looking to purchase the Metro Honolulu area should look to the Ililani condo project (coming soon) near SALT at Kakaako, Sky Ala Moana condos( now selling Market Units, Affordable coming soon), The Central Ala Moana condos (now selling, current availability may be limited) and.
 These are exciting projects in highly desired Honolulu neighborhoods that are quickly transforming into thriving urban epicenters.

-Those looking at homeownership in West Oahu should look to the Ho'opili project; more specifically the Kohina at Ho'opili project that is currently selling Market Priced units, but estimated to bring Affordable Housing units later this year.
+Those looking at homeownership in West Oahu should look to the Ho'opili project; more specifically the Kohina at Ho'opili and Ilima at Ho'opili phases that are currently selling Market Priced units, but estimated to bring Affordable Housing units later this year.
 Ho'opili is centered between Ewa and Kapolei, anchored right next to the future planned Honolulu Rail, and just north of the new Ka Makana Alii mall.
 We expect Ho'opili to consistently offer affordable housing opportunities as new phases are released.

 Last not but not least, the highly anticipated Koa Ridge (coming soon - I know..we've been saying that forever) project in Central Oahu will also be offering affordable housing units with estimated sales to commence in 2020.